tylim88/Firelord/README.md

 Thus don't expect much from the speed, use Firestore for task that is not time critical.

-### Do Not Use Firestore Rules For Write Operation
+### Do Not Use Firestore Rules For Complex Authorization

 Firestore rule sucks big time: